neerajsinghjr/dsa/study_notes/T016_My_Notes.md

 .gitignore
 ```

-In your the root directory of your app and simply write
+In you're the root directory of your app and simply write
 ```
 **/.DS_Store
 ```